Connecting the World

 Our Episode Line-Up

 Within every episode we produce, we will bring in interesting people who also have great histories and stories to tell.
-Some of these people will be well-known and some will be just getting started.
+Some of these people will be well-known and some will be behind the scenes or just getting started.
 We will connect with people involved in and around the music business, and even those that simply love music.

 Some episodes will contain philosophical ideas and/or challenges within their own connection to music.
 For instance, some types of music have almost died or have drifted away.
 We would love to show how it can be revitalized and brought back and hopefully be even better than before.